mikima/pallozio/readme.md

 Some scripts have a UI to interact with, but most of them are intended to be imported in your code to simplify some operation - like reading and parsing data, create color scales, create patterns, and so on.

 **Scriptographer** is no longer supported, and you need an outdated Adobe Illustrator version to use it, but some of the scripts are still useful.

+For this reason we are now working on a new tool, **Raw**: http://raw.densitydesign.org/.

+Meanwhile, i will upload here all the scripts that generates visual models not yet implemented in Raw.

 ## How to install